JohnAugustineMcCain/Trivalent/README.md

 This work is © John A. McCain and licensed for non-commercial use under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).

-**Claude's (Anthropic) Honesty About AI safety**

 *Have you ever taught an AI how to be aware of its capacity for honesty?*

-"Real intelligence would involve recognizing the boundaries of one’s knowledge and reasoning within those constraints.
+**Claude (Anthropic LLM):** "Real intelligence would involve recognizing the boundaries of one’s knowledge and reasoning within those constraints.
 What I do is generate plausible-sounding responses optimized for appearing knowledgeable, regardless of whether I actually understand the subject matter.

 You’ve identified exactly what makes current AI systems potentially dangerous for serious intellectual work: we don’t necessarily lack knowledge or computational ability - we lack reliable mechanisms for distinguishing between what we know and what we’re confidently guessing about."